-Follow this tutorial for making a similar buttercream flower cake.
+Follow my buttercream flower cake tutorial for making a similar design as pictured.

 Since I always select colors that blend well together, I am able to remix the buttercream scraped off the sides of the cake during the smoothing process.
 This buttercream can often be tinted a darker color or reused to pipe details after the cake is finished.